Olical/tm-challenge/README.md

  * Isomorphism is easy with React (render on the server for instant load and noscript support), this also leads onto progressive enhancement.
  * More generic components.
 The smaller and more numerous the better.
  * Some kind of standard outline of how to build and scale this sort of thing, I'm winging it as I go because I'm still learning how to build with these tools, but some rules would be nice.
 I'm amazed at how quickly it can be picked up and used though.
+ * Use jsPDF to render the manifest as a PDF and maybe PDF.js to preview it before download.
+Had to use CSV + plain text as a quick alternative.